dehidehidehi/vim-tools-for-scheme/README.md

 - [x] a modern LSP experience combining the Racket LSP and the (in development) ChezScheme LSP.
 - [x] a remap for the ']' key to automatically close parenthesis or brackets.
 - [x] sane and overridable REPL defaults with library path detection using Akku.
+- [x] switch between your code and a automatically generated test file easily using the `#` nmap.
 - [ ] support for easy procedure discoverability, find what you need without leaving Vim.
 - [ ] support for documentation pop-ups from within Vim.